-The last two nameplates added to the Kia range in the USA this year will be the Soul electric vehicle and the Sedona minivan.
+The last brand-new nameplate added to the Kia range in the USA this year will be the Optima midsize sedan.

-After that, Kia will get to work on developing the next chapter in the brand story and rise to success.
+After that, Kia Motors Corp. will get to work on developing the next chapter in the brand story and rise to success.

 The previous 5 years have seen periods of re-design and new model activity followed by periods of relative quiet on the product front.

 We are now at a point where the line-up is exactly where they want it to be, which means we will see something like two major launches per year.

 Kia will also be looking to improve brand perception, which is set to begin with the release of the new Optima midsize sedan.

 Here’s what else Kia Motors has on tap moving forward.

 Rio sub-compact car: A mild refresh is expected for the 2015 model year, but other than that, the model should remain pretty much the same until 2017.